onikienko/chrome-extensions-box/readme.md

 Script `js/helpers/quick_options.js` will analyze HTML, find TAGs with `data-storage` (SELECT in this case), find in storage variable with that name (`sound_type`), find `option` tag with `value` attribute 'type3' and select it.

-In addition, for this SELECT will created event handler which will write every change in storage and show message for the user. (*Option saved*).
+In addition, for this SELECT will created event handler which will write each changes in storage and show message for the user. (*Option saved*).

 For `input type="checkbox"` *value* attribute is ignored.
 For checked checkbox use 1, for unchecked - 0.